MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/dbdacfx-provider-for-incremental-database-publishing.md

 ---
-title: "dbDacFx Provider for Incremental Database publishing | Microsoft Docs"
+title: "dbDacFx Provider for Incremental Database publishing"
 author: ahmelsayed
 description: "Introduction In V3 we are adding a new database sync provider that is called dbDacFx.
-As the name suggests, this provider is making use of the new Data-Tier..." ms.author: iiscontent
+As the name suggests, this provider is making use of the new Data-Tier..." ms.date: 07/26/2012 ms.assetid: 72f0477a-12bb-41c1-8163-ee9b30605b75 msc.legacyurl: /learn/publish/using-web-deploy/dbdacfx-provider-for-incremental-database-publishing msc.type: authoredcontent
-manager: soshir
-ms.date: 07/26/2012
-ms.topic: article
-ms.assetid: 72f0477a-12bb-41c1-8163-ee9b30605b75
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/dbdacfx-provider-for-incremental-database-publishing
-msc.type: authoredcontent
 ---